hashicorp/terraform-provider-azurerm/website/docs/r/storage_account.html.markdown

 * `enable_file_encryption` - (Optional) Boolean flag which controls if Encryption Services are enabled for File storage, see [here](https://azure.microsoft.com/en-us/documentation/articles/storage-service-encryption/) for more information.
 Defaults to `true`.

 * `enable_https_traffic_only` - (Optional) Boolean flag which forces HTTPS if enabled, see [here](https://docs.microsoft.com/en-us/azure/storage/storage-require-secure-transfer/)
     for more information.

+* `is_hns_enabled` - (Optional) Boolean flag which controls if hierarchical namespace is enabled.
+Used for Azure Data Lake Storage Gen 2, see [here](https://docs.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-quickstart-create-account/) for more information.

 * `account_encryption_source` - (Optional) The Encryption Source for this Storage Account.
 Possible values are `Microsoft.Keyvault` and `Microsoft.Storage`.
 Defaults to `Microsoft.Storage`.